 Somehow, someway – I let someone, actually something, burst my special runner’s bubble this afternoon.
 How could I let this happen?

 All morning long, I couldn’t wait to lace-up – truly longing for 3:30pm when I knew my work day was done, and I could run.
 I needed to sweat, I needed the sun, I needed a stress-break.
 (I was also anxious to break in my new shoes).
+J One mile into my goal of 7, the bubble popped.
+I thought I owned the road.
+Instead, I allowed 3 dogs to control the pavement and my level of fear.

 After first glance, I allowed the situation to become worse in my mind than it must have been.
 I took a few more cautious steps forward, but I allowed the barking to get the best of me.
 I didn’t command the road – instead I allowed myself to turn around, looking over my shoulder for the next 100 yards.
 I could feel my blood pressure elevate the entire mile back to my driveway.
 My husband will tell you that I stormed in, needing more than a cold glass of water to cool me off.
 I wasted a few minutes of precious time ranting about irresponsible dog-owners who allowed their animals to roam the roads, and get in my way.